pandeypriti015/Sudoku/README.md

 This is a simple sudoku game.

-This game is built using only ReactJS.
+This game is game using only ReactJS.

 To play this game: